 In response, Fortune 1000 companies increased the use of alternative dispute resolution, particularly arbitration and mediation.
 Proponents praised ADR’s self-determination, economic confidentiality, speed, and the preservation of relationships.
 The most recent survey of Fortune 1000 companies found that 83% used arbitration within the last three years.
 It’s also an accepted part of consumers’ daily lives.
-Between 35% and 70% of consumers, contracts contain mandatory arbitration provisions.
+Between 35% and 70% of consumer contracts contain mandatory arbitration provisions.

 While widely accepted, the perception of arbitration as the economic alternative to litigation is not unanimous.
 A survey of corporate counsel found that 51% considered arbitration to be more expensive than litigation; another survey put the number at 39%, which is still quite significant.
 So who is right?
-Is Arbitration more or less expensive than litigation?
+Is Arbitration more or less costly than litigation?
 Is it an advantage for you, or will the cost outweigh the benefits?
 Let’s take a look.